 Bean Bags of the 1970s

-Most of the bean bags manufactured during this era were spherical in shape, and they often featured bright colors and busy designs.
+Most of the bean bags manufactured during this era were spherical, and they often featured bright colours and busy designs.
 However, very few were made of high-quality materials, such as those used for the Sacco.
 Most of them were comprised of cheap, inexpensive materials that made them increasingly affordable.